Polariton Creation in Coupled Cavity Arrays with Spectrally Disordered Emitters

-The details of the QME simulations are reproduced down to the relative amplitudes of the emitters within the node.
-For example in the QME simulations the lower energy peak of Emitter 2,1 has a greater amplitude than that of Emitter 2,2 in the $\Delta = \frac{g}{4}\sqrt{M}$ simulation, which corresponds to the ratios of Emitter 2,1 (dark red) and Emitter 2,2 (light red) in the $H_{\rm EFF}$ simulations.
-We find this level agreement between the approaches to be enough to confidently scale up to more relevant Hilbert space dimensions using the $H_{\rm EFF}$ approach.

-\subsubsection{The Participation Ratio Approach: Metrics for characterizing disorder}
+\subsection{The Participation Ratio Approach: Metrics for characterizing disorder}

-The node-by-node and element-by-element analysis performed in the previous sections is lengthy and not suitable for the much larger systems we will be exploring with the $H_{\rm EFF}$ approach.
+The node-by-node and element-by-element analysis required to examine each of the eigenstates found using $H_{\rm EFF}$ in the previous sections is lengthy and not suitable for the much larger systems we will be exploring.
 In order to efficiently analyze these much larger systems, we develop new metrics for the characterization of TCHM wavefunctions, inspired by practices in Condensed Matter Physics.
 The phenomenon of Anderson localization describes the loss of mobility of quantum particles due to randomness \cite{anderson58absence}.
 Originally studied in the context of non-interacting electrons hopping on a lattice with disordered site-energies, where all eigenstates were shown to be localized in spatial dimension less than or equal to two \cite{abrahams1979scaling,lee85disordered}, Anderson localization has subsequently been extensively investigated in many further contexts, including the effect of interactions \cite{miranda05disorder}, correlations in the disorder \cite{croy2011anderson}, and importantly, new experimental realizations from cold atomic gases \cite{chen08phase,white09strongly} to transport in photonic lattices \cite{segev2013anderson}.